Are you interested in a career in counselling? Do you aspire to be the change you want to see?

 In the second year, students will engage in a more in depth exploration of self-knowledge and self-awareness through meaningful interactions within the group.
 This module builds on the achievements of year one, with a focus on elevating students communication skills through group discussions and class presentations.

-- Applied Counselling in Supervised Practice (40 credits) -
+- Field Integration - Applied Counselling in Supervised Practice (20 credits)

 This module is designed to elevate students developing counselling skills within an approved placement.
 The module aligns with the overall programme emphasis of the integration of counselling theory with practical application in real world settings.
 The module encourages reflective practice and personal development through engagement with clients whilst undertaking counselling supervision.
 Students will have the opportunity to discuss and analyse their experiences in individual tutorials and peer supervision groups.
 Personal journals and anonymised casework will be used as exploratory material for skill and knowledge development.
 Primarily, the module is based on the work completed in a placement setting and also adds the provision of support from college staff and peers for reflection and evaluation.